vvvvvvss/Documentation-Marvel-level-1/README.md

 ## Task 4 - Metrics and Performance Evaluation
-Metrices helps in evaluating performenaces.
+Metrices helps in evaluating performances.
+### Regression Matrices
 Regression matrices are supervised machine learning models.
 Some common regression models are
 MSE - Mean Squared Error:
 It measures the average squared difference between the actual and predicted values.
 Lower values indicate better performance.The squaring is critical to reduce the complexity with negative signs.
 To minimize MSE, the model could be more accurate, which would mean the model is closer to actual data.
 ![Etuc3lBXcAEH7wO](https://github.com/vvvvvvss/Documentation-Marvel-level-1/assets/148562671/355e3c60-7d28-4737-9bce-739e155c2896)